 Location: Sabuk is in Laikipia, central Kenya.
 The lodge overlooks the Ewaso Nyiro River and Laikipia Plateau.
 The nearest airstrip is Loisaba, about an hour’s drive from the lodge.

-Rooms: There are 9 en-suite cottages, including Eagle Cottage which has 2 bedrooms, private dining and pool.
+Rooms: There are 4 en-suite cottages, all with private decks, plus a family room, a family house, and Eagle Cottage which has 2 en-suite bedrooms, a private dining area and a plunge pool.
 They are built of stone, wood and thatch and are open-sided with views over the plateau.
 Bathrooms have rain showers and flush toilets.
 All cottages have a safe.
 Torches are provided in each room.

-Activities: Day and night game drives, guided nature walks, bird watching, visits to the local village, horse riding.
+Activities: These include day and night game drives, guided nature walks, bird watching, visits to the local village, horse and camel riding and fishing.
 Bush meals and fly camping can be arranged.
+Many activities are led by Samburu guides.

 Facilities: There is a split-level infinity pool and sundeck, a spacious open-sided living room and terrace, dining and bar areas.
 The shop sells homemade honey, local crafts, clothes and jewellery.
-There is a same day laundry service.
+There is a free laundry service.

-Dining: Meals are taken at a communal table.
+Dining: Meals are taken at a communal table in the dining room.

 Children: Children of all ages are welcome.
 There is a babysitting service and there are games to keep children occupied.
 Early meals can be arranged.